elixir-europe/rdmkit/pages/about.md

 ---

 ## Who is the RDMKit for?
-The ELIXIR Research Data Management Kit (RDMKit) has been designed to guide life scientists in their efforts to better manage their research data.
+The ELIXIR Research Data Management Kit (RDMKit) has been designed to guide life scientists in their efforts to better manage their research data following the FAIR Principles.
 It is based on the various steps of the data lifecycle, although not all the steps will be relevant to everyone.
 RDMKit can be navigated via ‘role’, ‘domain’, ‘examples’ and ‘problems’.
 The contents are generated and maintained by the ELIXIR community coming together as part of the [ELIXIR-CONVERGE](https://elixir-europe.org/about-us/how-funded/eu-projects/converge) project.

-## What does the RDMKit aim to achieve?
+## Why are the FAIR principles needed?
 At the heart of FAIR Science lies good data management practice.
 This is increasingly important as life science research becomes data-intensive and traditional ‘wet labs’ make space for ‘dry (computer) labs’.
+Having that in mind, the [FAIR Principles](https://www.nature.com/articles/sdata201618) were designed to improve the infrastructure supporting the reuse of research data.
+The intention of these principles is to act as a guide to improve the **F**indability, **A**ccessibility, **I**nteroperability and **R**euse of digital assets.

+The increasing volume, complexity and speed of data creation made scientists rely on computational support exponentially.
+Therefore, the FAIR Principles place specific emphasis on enhancing the ability of machines to automatically find and use data, as well as supporting its reuse by other scientists, which facilitates knowledge discovery and improves research transparency.

+## What does the RDMKit aim to achieve?
 More than ever, scientists need relevant tools and guidance to better manage their data and hence contribute to making FAIR Science a reality as well as help researchers be more productive for themselves and their collaborators.

 - **For researchers** - RDMKit is a one stop shop of information, advice and signposting to research data management know-how, tools, examples and best practice.
 Struggling with writing your project data management plan?
 Then RDMKit can help.